ilri/cgspace-java-helpers/src/main/java/io/github/ilri/cgspace/ctasks/README.md

 Once the jar is installed and you have added appropriate configuration in `~/dspace/config/modules`:

 ```
-$ ~/dspace/bin/dspace curate -t countrycodetagger -i 10568/3 -r - -l 500 -s object
+$ ~/dspace/bin/dspace curate -t countrycodetagger -i 10568/3 -r - -s object
 ```

-*Note*: it is very important to set the cache limit (`-l`) and the database transaction scope to something sensible (`object`) if you're curating a community or collection with more than a few hundred items.
+*Note*: it is very important to set the database transaction scope to something sensible (`object`) if you're curating a community or collection with more than a few hundred items.

 ## TODO